feross/safe-buffer/README.md

 In this situation, it's implied that the programmer intended the first argument to be a string, since they passed an encoding as a second argument.
-Today, node.js will allocate unitialized memory in the case of `new Buffer(number, encoding)`, which is proabably not what the programmer intended.
+Today, node.js will allocate uninitialized memory in the case of `new Buffer(number, encoding)`, which is probably not what the programmer intended.

 But this is only a partial solution, since if the programmer does `new Buffer(variable)` (without an `encoding` parameter) there's no way to know what they intended.
-If `variable` is sometimes a number, then unitialized memory will sometimes be returned.
+If `variable` is sometimes a number, then uninitialized memory will sometimes be returned.

 #### What's the real long-term fix?